aplteam/Cider/docs/Cider-User-Guide.md

 In all these cases it should be pretty obvious what `]Cider.CreateProject` will do.

-However, when both namespace and source folder are _not_ empty then the user will be asked whether the contents of the namespace should be deleted, because that might well make sense.
+However, when the namespace and source folder are _both not empty_ then the user will be asked whether the contents of the namespace should be deleted because that might well make sense.

 If the user answers this question with "No" then an error is thrown.